gkz/LiveScript/README.md

 - `===`/`!==`/`==`/`!=` each compiles as is.
 - The roles of `in` and `of` have been swapped to keep the JS behavior.
 - `class` takes a block rather than a pseudo object.
+- `super` represents the direct reference to the parent function rather than being a call.
+Use `super ...` (just `super` in Coffee) for a simple delegation.
 - `switch`-`case`-`default` replaces switch-when-else.
 - `for ever` replaces `loop`.
 - The binaries are named __coco__ and __coke__ to coexist with __coffee__ and __cake__.